Escape from Mr. Lemoncello's Library: Plot

 That night, the children enter the library.
-They play a trivia game with the prize of sleeping in the library's opulent bedroom suite, which Charles wins, and they compete to find dessert for the prize of early entry to the Electronic Learning Center.
+They play a trivia game with the prize of sleeping in the library's opulent bedroom suite which Charles wins and they compete to find a dessert for the prize of early entry to the Electronic Learning Center.
 Kyle and Akimi pair up to win that.
-Other activities that night include watching an IMAX movie and seeing animatronic presidential debate.
+Other activities that night include watching an IMAX movie and seeing an animatronic presidential debate.

 The next morning, Mr. Lemoncello announces a new game: the first to escape the library within twenty-four hours will win the chance to appear in Lemoncello game commercials and earn money as the company spokesperson.
-Sean, Kayla, and Rose choose not to stay, and Bridgette and Yasmeen are eliminated early, Kyle, Akimi and Sierra form a team.
+Sean, Kayla, and Rose choose not to stay, and Bridgette and Yasmeen are eliminated early, so Kyle, Akimi, and Sierra form a team.
 Meanwhile, Charles focuses on the fake book covers in the "Staff Picks" display case in the library entryway and soon begins to find rebus clues in the hard copies of those titles.
-Kyle guesses that the different books pictured on the backs of their new library cards are a clue; his team pursues those.
+Kyle guesses that the different books pictured on the backs of their new library cards are a clue as his team pursues those.
 Soon Miguel joins Kyle's team, and Charles forces Haley and Andrew into joining forces with him.

-By late that night, despite Charles's insistence that he will win, he is concerned that Kyle's team is doing well.
+By late that night despite Charles's insistence that he will win, he is concerned that Kyle's team is doing well.
 So, he convinces Andrew to steal Sierra's library card to gain access to the private meeting room where Team Kyle's collected clues and hints are displayed.
-Andrew is caught in the morning and ejected from the game.
+Andrew is caught trying to do that in the morning and ejected from the game.
 Haley decides to change sides.

 After several more games, Charles attempts to strongarm the last clue from Kyle in a physical confrontation.
 Charles is caught and removed from the game.
-Kyle and his friends decipher the last of the clues and escape the library just in time..
+Kyle and his friends decipher the last of the clues and escape the library just in time.